MAlharbi21/MAlharbi21/About Me.md

 - 👋 Hi, I’m Mohammed
 - 👀 I’m interested in hacking and programming
-- 📫 How to reach me Discord : GWY1
+- 📫 You can Reach me on X : @mohammed_2x1
 - ⚡ Computer Science

 <!---